Robert Strauss Center for International Security and Law, University of Texas at Austin 2009-

 Peter G. Peterson Institute for International Economics 2010-

-Natural Resources and Development (with Marcus Noland, book under contract with the Peterson Institute for International Economics).
+Confronting the Curse: The Economics and Geopolitics of Natural Resource Governance (with Marcus Noland, book under contract with the Peterson Institute for International Economics).

 Conventional wisdom suggests that dissident groups use terrorism when they face an overwhelmingly more powerful state, yet attacks in developing countries have predominated in the post-Cold War era, suggesting that terrorism is an increasingly weak state phenomenon.
 Cross-national studies of terrorism find mixed results for how common measures of state capacity influence terrorism.
 We argue that these indeterminate findings are due in part to a partial understanding of both what constitutes state capacity and how different aspects of state strength or weakness relate to the propensity of groups to use terrorism.
 We decompose state capacity into two dimensions that we theorize are particularly relevant to dissident groups: military capacity, or the ability to project conventional military force, and bureaucratic/administrative capacity.
 Our analysis supports the claim that terrorist attacks are more frequently targeted at states with large, technologically sophisticated militaries, but less frequently targeted at states with higher bureaucratic and administrative capacity.
 We also compare two militarily capable states, France and Russia, that have different recent experiences with terrorism that help illustrate the causal mechanisms involved.
 Evidence from our models and cases suggest that states can be capable in different ways, and these various capabilities create differing incentives for using terror as a strategic and tactical tool.